 If your offer (e.g., service, program, online course, etc.) helps people lose 10 pounds in 60 days, let your copy focus on that core benefit.

 Derek Halpern sells the result of his online course, “Yes Engines.”
 See the captivating title?:

-ii).
-Showcase before and after results: Fitness trainers know how to use “before” and “after” pictures and videos to improve self-esteem, inspire action and positive cognitive function.
+Showcase before and after results: Fitness trainers know how to use “before” and “after” pictures and videos to improve self-esteem, inspire action, and improve positive cognitive function.

 If you’re looking to lose weight, would you be excited when you see amazing case study results from people like you and then find out you can do the same?

 The same thing applies to makeup products or tutorials.
 If you’ve been searching for a makeup training program and you came across the before & after pictures below, would you want to know more?